WendyKKelly/updog/_posts/updog-treats-upcycle.md

 We were making and testing dog treats and treat pouches, dear dog Luna a little confused but also happy with the energy, smells, and joy in the air.

-I read and tested easily several dozen recipes for dog treats.
-Often, the ingredients used were convenient.
-Not the healthiest for the dogs.
+Dozens for recipes tested: Often, the ingredients used were convenient for humans but not necessarily the healthiest for the dogs.
+Could I make treats that were super healthy and delicious for dogs while still being convenient (sturdy and low odor) for humans?

-Taking notes, researching what dogs need and love to eat, trying mini experiments and making new notes, a few things became clear.
+Taking notes, researching what dogs need and love to eat, trying mini experiments and making new notes, a few takeaways became clear.

-### Good Dog Treats are Simple
+### Good But Not Good Enough

-After lots of experimentation, I came up with a recipe that worked.
-It was super healthy for dogs with a combination of meat, oat flour, and chia seeds.
+A combination of meat, oat flour, and chia seeds baked in a particular way at both high and low heat, with ingredients added in a particular manner seemed to do the trick.

  The chia and meat are a good combination as the omega fats in each balance the other out.
 The oat flour was a compromise.
 Healthier than wheat (as far as my research could tell) with good b vitamins and low gluten.

 I was pretty satisfied.

 Mike was sewing away, using old jeans, old Carharts, old anything durable to make a treat pouch that would also serve as the container for our treats.
-A dog "growler" is what we were thinking...
+A dog "growler" began to take shape...

 ### Upcycled Growlers and...